roundcube/roundcubemail/plugins/markasjunk/README.md

 being marked as ham, the name of the mailbox containing those messages

-**init:** Optional, this function should take 0 arguments. eg: allows drivers to add JS to the page to control which of the spam/ham options are displayed An [example driver][jsevents] is available to show how to use the JS events
+**init:** Optional, this function should take 0 arguments. eg: allows drivers to add JS to the page to control which of the spam/ham options are displayed.
+The `jsevents` driver is available to show how to use the JS events.

 Several drivers are provided by default they are: